lzwjava/lzwjava.github.io/original/2025-02-03-internet-freedom-en.md

 translated: false
 ---

+## The Journey to Pursue Internet Freedom

-This post was last updated in August 2025.
+*2025.02.03, This post was last updated in August 2025.*

----

-## Journey

 From 2010 to 2013, I used Goagent and the SwitchyOmega proxy tool to bypass the GFW.